 This trailer is one of the lightest ones available.
 It is lighter than the Chariot Cross, which gives it the edge when cycling uphill.
 This was important for me as I live in a valley, so every ride starts with a hill.

 My usual buggy is the Out’n’About Nipper Sport, which has a fixed front wheel, so I’m used to lifting it up to turn, therefore using the stroller kit on the Thule Chariot Lite seems unusual for me, as it turns very easily.
-For many people this is a bonus, but I think it’l take me a bit more practice!
+For many people, this is a bonus, but I think it’ll take me a bit more practice!

 When cycling, the trailer was barely noticeable at just over 11kg, which is exactly what I had hoped for.

 The images above show the trailer attached to my cyclocross bike on a visit to the park.
 We were able to lock the bikes up and then quickly convert the trailer into a stroller to visit different areas of the park.
-The conversion took me less than five minutes and I was pleased to see that the two-hitch could be stowed on the side of the stroller (it’s the metal piece with an orange safety sticker on it).
+The conversion took me less than five minutes.
+I was pleased to see that the tow-hitch could be stowed on the side of the stroller.
+(It’s the metal piece with an orange safety sticker on it).

 Quality and value

 This trailer feels sturdy and well-constructed.
 The fabric is really attractive and strong and the wheels roll well, so it’s easy to push (or pull).

 The Chariot Lite can hold a child weighing up to 34kg, which is more than most British 7-year-olds weigh, so how long you are able to use it for probably depends on your child’s height and willingness to be in the trailer.